-Farmers worry Florida bill will worsen labor scarcity woes
+Farmers worry Florida’s E-Verify bill will worsen labor scarcity woes

 The Florida GOP chairman, Sen. Joe Gruters, is championing the bill.
 He says by curbing illegal immigration to Florida it will “allow market forces to increase wages at the low end.”

-Farmers however say they have already been raising wages to solve the worker shortage as the unemployment rate reaches record lows.
+Farmers, however, say they have already been raising wages to solve the worker shortage as the unemployment rate reaches record lows.
 Raising the cost of doing business has put them at a disadvantage with international competitors.

 “It will render (our produce) unsellable,” said Dan Richey, one of the largest growers of grapefruit.
 “If you try to sell a fruit made in America for $3, or three for $1 made elsewhere, what do you think the consumer will pick?”